Top Tens – TV: Top 10 Animated Series

 If Archer is my Old Testament of TV animation, Rick and Morty is my New Testament.

-And as an exception to the rule of the highly fluid nature of my TV top tens, Archer has good prospects of enduring in top spot (and my interest) beyond its peak quality – and its final season, Season 14 in 2023.
+And as an exception to the rule of the highly fluid nature of my TV top tens, Archer has good prospects of enduring in top spot (and my interest) beyond its peak quality and final Season 14, particularly as it’s a series I rewatch with pleasure.
+And after all, Archer is my spirit animal!

 A-TIER (TOP-TIER)